ucan-wg/spec/README.md

 ![](./assets/scope_union.jpg)

 The "scope" is the total rights of the authorization space down to the relevant volume of authorizations.
 With the exception of rights amplification, every individual delegation MUST have equal or less scope from their delegator.

-Inside this content space, can draw a boundary around some resource(s) (their type, identifiers, and paths or children), and their capabilities.
+Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children), and their capabilities.

 As a practical matter, since scopes form a group, you can be fairly loose: order doesn’t matter, and merging resources can be quite broad since the more powerful of any overlap will take precedence (i.e. you don’t need a clean separation).